polkadot-developers/substrate-developer-hub.github.io/docs/index.md

    the included runtime modules such as: balances, staking, block-period, fees, governance, etc...
 For a tutorial on doing this, see [Start a Private Network with Substrate](tutorials/start-a-private-network/index.md).

-2. **With Substrate FRAME**: You can easily create your own custom runtime using FRAME.
+2. **With Substrate FRAME**: You can easily create your own custom runtime using the Framework for Runtime Aggregation of Modularized Entities (FRAME).
 This affords you a very large amount of freedom over your blockchain's logic, and allows you to configure data types, select from a library of modules (called "pallets"), and add your own custom pallets.
 Much can be changed without touching the block-authoring logic since it is directed through on-chain logic.
 If this is the case, then the existing Substrate binary can be